Paras-245/notes/bitten tech course/Module 3 (Linux Refresher)/4_Linux File System.md

 8. /mnt : temporary mount point for regular file systems
 9. /root : it is home directory for the root user
 10. /tmp : used by the operating system and many programs to store temporary files
-11. /usr : shareable , read
+11. /usr : shareable , read only files , including executable binaries